 Dicerna has developed EnCore™ lipid nanoparticles, a proprietary and effective system for the delivery of DsiRNAs to the liver and to solid tumors.
 These delivery particles are highly potent, have low toxicity, and are amenable to manufacturing at scale.
 Dicerna’ is also developing Direct Targeted DsiRNAs to enable the targeted delivery of RNA interference sequences without the need for conventional lipid nanoparticles.
 Dicerna has partnered two of their oncology development programs with the global pharmaceutical company Kyowa Hakko Kirin Co., Ltd. Dicerna’s drug development pipeline can be seen below:

-To date, the Company’s revenue has been primarily derived from their research collaboration and license agreement with KHK in which they have received total payments of $17.5 million.
+To date, the company’s revenue has been primarily derived from their research collaboration and license agreement with KHK in which they have received total payments of $17.5 million.
 For each product candidate in their collaboration with KHK, Dicerna has the potential to receive clinical, regulatory and commercialization milestone payments of up to $110.0 million and royalties on net sales of each such product candidate.
 The Company expects to initiate clinical trials for DCR-M1711 in the first half of 2014 and for DCR-PH1 in 2015.

-The Company has a number of competitors listed in their S-1 filing, most notably Arrowhead Research Coporation (NASDAQ:ARWR) which has substantially similar access to the same DsiRNA patent rights granted to Dicerna with their City of Hope licenses.
+The company has a number of competitors listed in their S-1 filing, most notably Arrowhead Research Corporation (NASDAQ:ARWR) which has substantially similar access to the same DsiRNA patent rights granted to Dicerna with their City of Hope licenses.
 Arrowhead is developing RNA-based therapeutics for the treatment of diseases of the liver, which may directly compete with Dicerna’s product candidates.
 Dicerna aims to trade on the NASDAQ under the symbol “DRNA.”